 Figure 4.
 The relative error of estimated relative spawning biomass in each assessment year for each data scenario and case summarized in each assessment year for all simulations (top of each panels: blue bars) and the percentage of stocks that had rebuilt over time, with data collection consequently returning to historical levels, shown along the bottom of each panel.
 The eliminated data scenario resulted in a large portion of stocks that failed to rebuild (time-invariant: 35 out of 100, and time-varying: 32 out of 100).
 The relative error of estimated relative spawning biomass for the simulations that either successfully (green) or failed to rebuild (red) under the eliminated data scenario were plotted for each data scenario dependent upon the case (time-invariant vs. time-varying) in the first assessment and final assessment.
 The grey area indicates the subset results for the first and last assessment by simulation that either failed or were estimated rebuilt by the eliminated data scenario and all simulations combined.
 The median is denoted by the black line and the boxplot whiskers cover the 95% simulation interval for each assessment year.

 Figure 5.
 The estimate of steepness (h) in each assessment year for each data scenario and case summarized in each assessment year for all simulations (blue bars).
 The eliminated data scenario resulted in a large portion of stocks that failed to rebuild (time-invariant: 35 out of 100, and time-varying: 32 out of 100).
 The estimates of steepness for the simulations that either successfully (green) or failed to rebuild (red) under the eliminated data scenario were plotted for each data scenario dependent upon the case (time-invariant vs. time-varying) in the first assessment and final assessment.
-The grey area indicates the subset results for the first and last assessment by simulation that either failed or were estimated rebuilt by the eliminated data scenario and all simulations combined.
+The grey area indicates the subset of results for the first and last assessment by simulation that either failed or were estimated rebuilt by the eliminated data scenario and all simulations combined.
 The median is denoted by the black line and the boxplot whiskers cover the 95% simulation interval for each assessment year.

-Figure 5.
+Figure 6.
 The root mean square error about relative spawning biomass in the assessment year for each data scenario and case.

-Figure 6.
+Figure 7.
 The estimated size at maximum fishery selectivity for each data scenario and case.
 The black dashed line indicates the operating model parameter value.
-The time-varying data scenarios were compared against the mean of the distribution from the operating model for the annual deviations in the size at maximum selectivity.
+The estimates from the data scenarios with as time progressed with limited data selectivity were compared against the mean of the distribution from the operating model.
 The median is denoted by the black line (45cm) and the boxplot whiskers cover the 95% simulation interval for each assessment year.

-Figure 7.
-The estimated width at maximum selectivity (i.e. defines the severity of the dome-shaped selectivity) for the fishery that occurred while the stock was overfished for each data scenario and case.
+Figure 8.
+The estimated width at maximum selectivity (i.e. defines the extent of dome-shaped selectivity) for the fishery that occurred while the stock was overfished for each data scenario and case.
 The black dashed line indicates the operating model parameter value.
-The time-varying data scenarios were compared against the mean of the distribution with the operating model for the annual deviations in the width at maximum selectivity.
+The estimates from the data scenarios with as time progressed with limited data selectivity were compared against the mean of the distribution from the operating model.
 The median is denoted by the black line and the boxplot whiskers cover the 95% simulation interval for each assessment year.